ASKurz/recoding-Hayes-2018/Chapter_07.md

          B = 4 + 1*x + 2*w + 1.5*x*w)
 ```

-In previous chapters, we've been altering our plot themes using either built-in settings from ggplot2 or extra themes from the ggplot package.
-And when we wanted to change them further, we did so with extra `theme()` arguments.
+In previous chapters, we alteried our plot themes using either built-in settings from ggplot2 or extra themes from the ggthemes package.
+When we wanted to change them further, we did so with extra `theme()` arguments.
 One, it's nice to be know how to make one's own custom theme and, two, it'd be handy to condense our code a bit.
-Here we'll take a few cues from the [Building a New Theme](https://bookdown.org/rdpeng/RProgDA/building-a-new-theme.html) of Peng, Kross, and Anderson's [*Mastering Software Development in R*](https://bookdown.org/rdpeng/RProgDA/).
+Here we'll take a few cues from the [Building a New Theme](https://bookdown.org/rdpeng/RProgDA/building-a-new-theme.html) and from Peng, Kross, and Anderson's [*Mastering Software Development in R*](https://bookdown.org/rdpeng/RProgDA/).
 We'll make our own theme, `theme_07` by saving a handful of augmentations from the default `theme_gray()` theme.

 ``` r
 library(dutchmasters)